In this article

 SEBI mandates no minimum amount of investment to invest through systematic transfer plan Mutual Funds.
 However, most asset management companies require a minimum investment of Rs.
 12,000 to be eligible for this scheme.

 A minimum of six transfer of funds is mandatory for investors to apply for investment under this scheme.
-Entry load on Mutual Funds are not applicable, but the exit load is charged on each transfer made.
+Entry load on Mutual Funds is not applicable, but the exit load is charged on each transfer made.
 A maximum of 2% can be charged as exit fees while redemption/transfer of funds.

 However, transferring resources from a liquid fund to an equity fund does not attract any charges under exit load.